Burnleydev1/Password/README.md

-This project is just a mini project to generate complex passwords
+This is just a mini project to generate complex passwords